Machine learning classification of non-Markovian noise disturbing quantum dynamics: Results

 Here, we address the following question: Could the proposed ML techniques be applied for the inference of noise sources affecting the dynamics of classical systems, e.g., Langevin equations\,\cite{DeGrootBook1984}?
 Probably yes, but we expect that their application to quantum systems, maybe surprisingly, can be more effective than on classical systems.
 Both classical (non-periodic) dissipative dynamics\,\cite{DeGrootBook1984} and stochastic quantum dynamics (stochastic due to the presence of an external environment, or noise sources as in our case) can asymptotically tend to a fixed-point, whereby the information on the initial state is lost.
 This means that the states of the system used for this noise classification tend to become indistinguishable as time increases.
 Classically, this can happen due to energy dissipation introduced by damping terms.
 Instead, quantum-mechanically, a dynamical fixed point can be reached due to decoherence that makes vanishing, at least on average, all quantum coherence terms\,\cite{BreuerBook2002}.
 Thus, once the transient of the evolution is elapsed, the evaluation of the final state of the system does not bring information neither on the initial state nor on the initial dynamics bringing the system to the asymptotic fixed-point.
 In our case, we have observed that, by using only $\mathcal{P}_{t_{15}}$ with long total dynamical time, the accuracy of all the classification tasks is always around $50\%$ both for \ac{svm} and \ac{mlp}.
 Consequently, if one aims to infer/reconstruct the value of parameters, signals or operators that influence the system dynamics by measuring its evolution, the most appropriate time window is during the transient.
 In this regard, a quantum dynamic, until it is nearly close of being unitary, is able to explore different configurations thanks to linearity and the quantum superposition principle.
 Conversely, classical dynamics, not being able to propagate superpositions of their trajectories, cannot provide per time unit the same amount of information on the quantity to be inferred.

-In conclusion, the application of the proposed methods is expected to be more accurate if applied to quantum systems than classical ones, but during the transient of its dynamical evolution when quantum effects are still predominant and the distance among the state and the fixed point is not negligible.
-This conjecture will be properly discussed, and possibly numerically proved, in a forthcoming paper.
+In conclusion, the application of the proposed methods should be more accurate if applied to quantum systems than classical ones, but during the transient of its dynamical evolution when quantum effects are still predominant and the distance among the state and the fixed point is not negligible.